Asset protection program

 What are the associated costs?

-A non-refundable administration fee of $238.00 pays for the administration and inspection associated with the permit.
+A non-refundable administration fee of $254.00 pays for the administration and inspection associated with the permit for a single dwelling only.

 A refundable security bond is also required.
 This is set at a minimum of $3000 but may be a higher amount as determined by the Council’s officer.